Cuncacestre: Transfer to Durham

 Viking raids renewed under the reign of Ethelred II.
 In 995 Bishop Aldhun again found himself vulnerable to Danish attack and fled with St. Cuthbert's body to Ripon.

 Danegeld was paid again and peace was restored.
 Aldhun was on his way through Durham to reestablish the see at Chester-le-Street when he received a divine vision that the body of St Cuthbert should remain in Durham.
 A stone chapel was built to receive the remains of St. Cuthbert's body and Aldhun began a great church on the site of Durham Cathedral, which was finished and consecrated in 999.
 The see and diocese of Lindisfarne (and Cuncacestre) was moved to Durham and the bishop's title became Bishop of Durham, with Aldhun becoming the first Bishop of Durham.

 The wooden church remained in place until replaced by a stone church in the mid 11th century, and is now the Church of St Mary and St Cuthbert.

 Titular see

-Since 2020, the titular see of Cuncacestre has been held by David Evans, an auxiliary bishop in the Roman Catholic Archdiocese of Birmingham.
+Since 2020, the titular see of Cuncacestre has been held by David Evans, an auxiliary bishop in the Archdiocese of Birmingham.

 The titular see, recreated in 1969, was previously held by Bishop Robert Byrne (2014-2019), later Bishop of Hexham and Newcastle, and Bishop Alan Hopes from 2003 until his appointment to the See of East Anglia in 2013, and before that had been held by Hugh Lindsay (1969-1974), later Bishop of Hexham and Newcastle, and Owen Swindlehurst (1977-1995).